MangoMirage/captain-kitty-one-ear/Sea-Circus.md

 **Chapter Three: The Repairs**

-The repairs to The Marvelous Medusa took two days, stitched together with rope, rivets, and camaraderie.
+The repairs to The Marvelous Medusa took two days, all stitched together with rope, rivets, and camaraderie.
 As Kitty’s crew worked their quiet magic - patching sails, sealing hulls, and retying rigging - Bramble kept to the edges, watching the Sea Circus rehearse with wide eyes and a slowly sinking heart.

 From his perch near the cannon deck, he observed the performers with awe and growing unease.
 The Mermaids of the Moonwake Shoal leapt from the sparkling sea in spirals of grace, pirouetting mid-air before vanishing beneath the waves with barely a splash.
 Moments later, they rose again, singing a serenade so haunting it made the rigging hum.